 Board (Meal Plan Requirements)

-All students living in College residence halls (except for townhouses, on campus apartments, and at Pine Lake) are required to contract for meals at The Commons.
+All students living in College residence halls are required to purchase a meal plan.

 Changes to the Fall Meal Plan must be made by Friday of the first week of classes, and changes to the Spring Meal Plan must be made by the last day of classes of the fall term.